 When to Take Exogenous Ketones

-If you find the strict rules of the keto diet overwhelming, consider adding exogenous ketones to your wellness routine.
-They give you a bit more flexibility in your daily eating habits while still giving you the benefits of a keto diet.
-Supplementing with either ketone salts or ketone esters can stimulate ketosis to help burn stored fat, process energy, and protect your brain.
+If you plan to start a keto diet, consider easing the transition by supplementing with exogenous ketones.
+Supplementing with either MCT, ketone salts, or ketone esters can stimulate ketosis to help burn stored fat, process energy, and protect your brain.